 The Scheme is funded by contributions made by both employees and employers.
-Prior to 1 April 2009, a member's contribution rates were fixed at 6% of their pensionable remuneration (except for those who were entitled to contribute to the Scheme at 5% before 1 February 2003 and have remained in continuous employment).
+Prior to 1 April 2009, member's contribution rates were fixed at 6% of their pensionable remuneration (except for those who were entitled to contribute to the Scheme at 5% before 1 February 2003 and have remained in continuous employment).
 Tiered member contribution rates, determined by the whole-time equivalent rate of pay, were introduced from 1 April 2009.
-From 1 April 2015, the member contribution rates are determined on the actual rate of pay.
+From 1 April 2015, the member contribution rates are determined on the actual rate of pay and any assumed pensionable pay.

-The ranges for the bands for tiered contribution rates are revised by the Department of the Environment in April each year in accordance with the increase applied to a pension in payment.
-The bands, effective from 1 April 2015, were as follows:
+The ranges for the bands for tiered contribution rates are revised by the Department for Communities in April each year in accordance with the increase applied to a pension in payment.
+The bands, effective from 1 April 2016 onwards, were as follows: